Turin: Aurora

 Right at the borders of Borgo Dora stands part of Porta Palazzo open market which hosts the New Exhibition Hall, designed by the Italian architect Massimiliano Fuksas.
-The building has replaced the Clothes Market, one of the four covered pavilions of Porta Palazzo market, but unfortunately, this glass green-shaded building has been highly criticized because of its lack of usability for commercial activities, albeit an example of contemporary architecture.
+The building has replaced the Clothes Market, one of the four covered pavilions of Porta Palazzo market, but unfortunately, this glass green-shaded building has been highly criticised because of its lack of usability for commercial activities, albeit an example of contemporary architecture.

 Another interesting building at the borders of the neighbourhood is Porta Milano (a.k.a. stazione della Ciriè-Lanzo), a former 19th-century railway station that marked the terminus of Ciriè-Lanzo railway line until the 1980s.
 To this day, the station is no longer in use as well as the rails up to Piazza Baldissera.
-The station building was recently renovated and now hosts some old locomotives, even though it is not open to the public.
+The station building was recently renovated and now hosts some old locomotives, although it is not open to the public.
 Unfortunately, the old rails crossing the district are totally disused and neglected, adding decay to the whole area.

-Borgo Dora, as many other pockets of Aurora, is characterized by the marked multi-ethnicity of its population, being home to a large community of immigrants from emerging countries.
+Borgo Dora, as many other pockets of Aurora, is characterised by the marked multi-ethnicity of its population, being home to a large community of immigrants from emerging countries.

-West of Borgo Dora stands Rione Valdocco ("Valdocco neighbourhood"), enclosed by Via Cigna, Corso Regina Margherita, Corso Principe Oddone and the Dora river.
-This neighbourhood hosts the significant architecture of Santuario di Maria Ausiliatrice ("Maria Ausiliatrice Sanctuary") in the homonymous square and behind the church stands San Pietro in Vincoli old cemetery.
+West of Borgo Dora stands Rione Valdocco ('Valdocco neighbourhood'), enclosed by Via Cigna, Corso Regina Margherita, Corso Principe Oddone and the River Dora.
+This neighbourhood hosts the significant architecture of Santuario di Maria Ausiliatrice ('Maria Ausiliatrice Sanctuary') in the homonymous square and behind the church stands San Pietro in Vincoli old cemetery.

-Overall, the main thoroughfares of the West side of Aurora are Via Cigna, which crosses the district from North to South, Corso Vercelli, a historical avenue starting north of the Dora river, and Corso Principe Oddone, part of the long Spina Centrale boulevard that will be built over the underground Turin-Milan railway.
+Overall, the main thoroughfares of the West side of Aurora are Via Cigna, which crosses the district from north to south, Corso Vercelli, a historical avenue starting north of the River Dora, and Corso Principe Oddone, part of the long Spina Centrale boulevard that will be built over the underground Turin-Milan railway.
 However, the Spina Centrale project is proceeding slowly because of the lack of funds and the boulevard is still occupied by a large worksite along its span.
 Once completed, Aurora district will be connected to Eastern San Donato, thanks to a better connection among the roads of the two adjacent districts (i.e. Corso Ciriè will continue in Corso Gamba and Strada del Fortino in Corso Rosai).